Ben-Voris/Hunters-Island-2025/Hunters-Island-2025.md

 ## 2025-08-03 Boise to Eau Claire

-Royce fetches me and my luggage from MSP to Dunbar's Canoe Outfitting in Eau Claire.
+Royce fetches me and my luggage from MSP and delivers us to Dunbar's Canoe Outfitting in Eau Claire.
 We have a nightcap, look at pictures, and chat.

 [index](#index)